ldmontalvo/GEA/README.md

 # NOTES ON WGS ANALYSES FOR WRENS
 ## By Luis Daniel Montalvo

+This repository contains data quality control, read mapping, and genome-environment association analyses for 100 Campylorhynchus individuals sequenced with whole-genome resequencing.
+The sampled individuals span an environmental gradient of climate variables.
+The workflows and scripts provided here allow for quality filtering of raw reads, alignment to the reference genome, identification of climate-associated SNPs, and functional characterization of candidate adaptive genes.

 ## Downloading the Reference Genome

 1. We will use the genome of Certhia americana (ASM1869719v1) as the reference genome (https://www.ncbi.nlm.nih.gov/data-hub/genome/GCA_018697195.1/).
 If we click on “FTP directory for GenBank assembly” we will see the different files we can download including the sequences and annotations.
 2. We create a directory where we can download the files.
-In this case my folder is “Reference”.
+In this case, my folder is “Reference”.
 3. We use the following command line to download the files into our folders. rsync --copy-links --times --verbose --recursive rsync://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/018/697/195/GCA_018697195.1_ASM1869719v1/ ./Reference
 More information about downloading NCBI genomes: https://www.youtube.com/watch?v=-X0H024ST8k